-Although electric vehicle batteries have an average life of ten + years, like all batteries, they go through a process of ageing and wear.
+Although electric vehicle batteries have an average life of 15-20 years, like all batteries, they go through a process of ageing and wear.

 As such, only charge your EV battery to 100% when you really need to, such as when you need the full range of your electric vehicle for road trips and long journeys.

-Like most vehicles, your EV will be the most comfortable when parked in the shade rather than in direct sunlight for extended periods of time.
-Parking in the shade keeps the battery cooler and prevents it from overheating; therefore, this will maintain longevity and performance.
+Like most vehicles, your electric car will be most comfortable when parked in the shade rather than in direct sunlight for extended periods of time.
+Parking in the shade keeps the battery cooler and prevents it from overheating, maintaining longevity and battery performance.